CMHayden/Learning/3D Graphics and Animation/readme.md

 The forward rendering pipeline can render complex geometry using simple lights quite efficiently.

 #### Inverse Rendering

+Inverse rendering fundamentally calculates samples of every pizel for our final render output.
+It starts from the camera, eye, or screen view, and it then transverses the geometry of the scene to calculate the final output.
+This type of pipeline calculates samples of the light and material properties for each pixel.
+The complexity and efficiency of the pipeline depends mostly on the number of sample and pixels in the output scene.

+The advantages of the inverse rendering pipeline are that it can easily calculate complex properties of scenes like caustics, reflections, and refractions that would be otherwise quite difficult to trace using a forward rendering pipeline.
+The disadvantage of this method is that the number of samples per pixel required to render a frame with consistent quality is unknown; as so, they are better suited for offline rendering (movies) where the frames are only rendered once to obtain the maximum realism or quality.

 Inverse rendering starts from the eye or camera position.
 It is done like this: